vihanchaudhry/tailwindcss-base-styles/README.md

 # tailwindcss-base-styles
-Basic but useful set of base styles for Tailwind CSS
+Basic but useful set of base styles for Tailwind CSS.